imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-mice.md

 - **Small mice** may represent minor worries or challenges.
 - **Large mice** symbolize anxiety and difficulty coping with a distressing situation.
 It could be a result of past actions you regret, a conflict with a family member, or a perceived threat looming in your life.
-- **Killing a mouse or multiple mice** signifies your ability to overcome challenges and confront those who seek to harm you.
 - **Mice in your bed** represents concerns related to a close loved one, as your bed symbolizes intimacy.

 **Important:** This article is a general guide.
 For a personalized interpretation, consider consulting a professional.